If you wish to become a truck driver but are unsure of how to get into trucking, there are some things you should know about the process.

 Other than having a driver’s license for a car, the training school you choose will provide the means to complete all of the above.

-You can also operate a commercial vehicle outside of your home state as of your 21st birthday.
+You can also operate a commercial vehicle outside your home state as of your 21st birthday.

 You can find qualified examiners here.

-Each prospective commercial driver must also provide the following documentation to prove his or her identity, state of residency, Social Security number, and driver’s history:
+Each prospective commercial driver must also provide the following documentation to prove their identity, state of residency, Social Security number, and driver’s history: